$E_\infty$-cells and general linear groups of finite fields: Introduction

 \subsection{Homological stability}

-In this paper study the homology of general linear groups of a finite fields of characteristic $p$, with coefficients in $\bF_p$, using $E_k$-cellular approximations.
-We developed this technique in \cite{e2cellsI}, and in \cite{e2cellsII} we applied it to studying homology of mapping class groups.
-For fields with more than two elements we obtain the following strengthening of Quillen's result.
+In this paper we study the homology of general linear groups of finite fields of characteristic $p$, with coefficients in $\bF_p$, using $E_k$-cellular approximations.
+We developed this technique in \cite{e2cellsIv3}, and in \cite{e2cellsII} we applied it to studying homology of mapping class groups.
+The case of infinite fields is treated in \cite{e2cellsIV}.
+For fields with more than two elements we obtain the following strengthening of Quillen's result (see also \cite[Theorem A]{SprehnWahl}).

 \begin{MainThm} If $q = p^r \neq 2$, then

 \end{MainThm}

 The bound $n + r(p-1) - 2$ is linear of slope 1 as was Quillen's, but our offset $r(p-1)-2$ is strictly positive for $q > 4$.
 Our methods also apply to the field $\bF_2$, where we obtain the following linear bound of slope $2/3$.